Introduction: The Search for Efficient Sequence Models

 2.2 Technical Advantages of Mamba

-Mamba’s design brings several compelling advantages:
+Mamba’s design translates into several significant advantages:

 2.3 Complexity Comparison: Mamba vs. Transformers